GoogleChrome/web.dev/src/site/content/en/learn/html/apis/index.md

 ### Redundant API methods and properties

 If an interface has the same method or property name as and interface it inherits, the inheriting method or property overwrites the inherited one.
-When we accessed the `alt` ond `offsetHeight` properties above with `imageInstance.alt` and `sectionInstance.offsetHeight` respectively, the code didn't identify which API was being accessed.
+When we accessed the `alt` and `offsetHeight` properties above with `imageInstance.alt` and `sectionInstance.offsetHeight` respectively, the code didn't identify which API was being accessed.

 Generally, as with these two examples, this isn't an issue.
 But, it can be.
 For example, the [`HTMLCollection.length`](https://developer.mozilla.org/docs/Web/API/HTMLCollection/length)